When Was I Conceived? This Baby Tells All.

 The Third Trimester takes place from week 29 till week 40 ( my birth).
 It is the final stage of pregnancy.
 Whatever discomfort you have during the second semester will likely continue or perhaps increase.
 As I grow larger, I will put more pressure on your internal organs and move to your lower abdomen.
 You may find that it is harder to breathe or control your bladder.
 But don’t you worry, once you give birth to me, these problems should go away.
 Your breast will start to leak a watery pre-milk called colostrum.
 Sleeping can also be a challenge.
 Your cervix will become thinner and softer to help with the cervix open during childbirth as my birth approaches.

 My bones are fully formed at this stage, my movement and kicking are in full force, I can finally open and close my eyes.
 My body also starts to store vital minerals.
 By the end of 37 weeks, my growth will be considered full-term, and all my organs can function on their own.
 My position will turn head-down in preparation for birth.
-My average weight during delivery will be between six to nine pounds 2 ounces.
-My average size is 19 to 21 inches long.
+My average weight during delivery will be between six to nine pounds 2 ounces and My average size is 19 to 21 inches long.

 Season of when was I conceived?